dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/yellowbrick-configs.md

 cluster on (season_key, match_date_key, home_team_key, away_team_key);
 ```
 ## Cross-Database Materializations

-Yellowbrick supports cross-database queries and the dbt-yellowbrick adapter will permit
-cross-database reads into a specific target on the same appliance instance.
+Yellowbrick supports cross-database queries and the dbt-yellowbrick adapter will permit cross-database reads into a specific target on the same appliance instance.

 ## Limitations

-This is an initial implementation of the dbt adapter for Yellowbrick Data Warehouse and may not support some use cases.
+This initial implementation of the dbt adapter for Yellowbrick Data Warehouse may not support some use cases.
 We strongly advise validating all records or transformations resulting from the adapter output.